Photo by chanakon laorob from Getty Images via Canva.com

 - Make sure the pilot light and utilities are on so the inspector can verify that everything is operating correctly.

-- Remove your pets from the house during the home inspection.
+- Remove pets from the house during the home inspection.

 What Happens After the Inspection?

-Your home inspection could expose issues that need repairing in order to go forward with the home sale (building code violations or safety issues, for instance) in addition to some fixes that are negotiable, like a new roof.
+The home inspection could expose issues that need repairing to go forward with the home sale (building code violations or safety issues, for instance), in addition to some restorations that are negotiable, like a new roof.
 The buyer may accept a credit or reduced home price for negotiable repairs and agree to handle the repairs themselves.

 3 Tips for Home Sellers During the Home Inspection

-1) Let the buyers know you’re willing to negotiate on repairs.
+1. Let the buyer know you’re willing to negotiate on repairs.

-Buyers may walk away and move on to another property if you’re unwilling to negotiate, even if you had a pre-inspection and made some repairs.
+Buyers may walk away and move on to another property if you're unwilling to negotiate, even if you've had a pre-inspection and made some repairs.

 The saying “honesty is the best policy” holds in real estate, especially during a home inspection.
-If you know there’s an issue, don’t try to cover it up.
+Don’t try to cover up any issues.

 Transparency and proof that you took the time to cross your t’s and dot your i’s may help you gain the buyer’s trust and move the process along.
 Since military families often have a short time frame, a faster sale is almost always a good thing.